H.R. 722: Life at Conception Act

 Who benefits from H.R.
 722?

-Anti-abortion groups seeking federal personhood language
+Anti-abortion advocates seeking federal personhood language

 Women covered by the bill's prosecution limit